Modern and Contemporary European Philosophy

-"Beholding Nietzsche: Ecce Homo, Fate, and Freedom" in Oxford Handbook on Nietzsche, edited by John Richardson and Kenneth Gemes, forthcoming.
+"Beholding Nietzsche: Ecce Homo, Fate, and Freedom" in Oxford Handbook of Nietzsche, edited by John Richardson and Kenneth Gemes, Oxford University Press, 2013.

 "Forgetting the Subject" in Reading Nietzsche at the Margins, edited by Steven V. Hicks and Alan Rosenberg (West Lafayette, IN: Purdue University Press, 2008): 34-56.

 "Authorizing Desire: Erotic Poetics and the Aisthesis of Freedom in Morrison and Shange" in Unmaking Race, Remaking Soul: Transformative Aesthetics and the Practice of Freedom, edited by Christa Davis Acampora and Angela Cotten (State University of New York Press, 2007): 32-59.

 "Unlikely Illuminations: Nietzsche and Frederick Douglass on Slavery, Power, and Freedom" in Critical Affinities: Reflections on the Convergence of Nietzsche and African-American Thought, edited by Todd Franklin and Jacqueline Scott (State University of New York Press, 2006): 175-202.

 "On Sovereignty and Overhumanity: Why it matters how we read Nietzsche's Genealogy II:2" in Critical Essays on the Classics: Nietzsche's On the Genealogy of Morals (2006): 147-162.